15 April 2020 (updated: 2 December 2024)

 In the ancient pre-COVID times (seems like ages now, doesn’t it?) both, patients and doctors remained sceptical towards digital solutions and preferred a face-to-face contact.

-Doctors exchange information and train each other, sometimes even via Zoom, because of the lack of digital knowledge-transfer processes or maybe, the lack of specifically designated tools.
+At the beginning of the pandemic, doctors used to exchange information and train each other, sometimes even via Zoom, because of the lack of digital knowledge-transfer processes, and the lack of specifically designated tools.

 Digitalizing healthcare for the future to come